GiottoVerducci/rulebook2024/content.md

 > If an action card is cancelled, the minion does not lock (they do not
 > pay for the action card), and can play the same action card again.\
 > \
-> If a non-action card is cancelled, its cost should be paid as normal.\
+> If a non-action card is cancelled, its cost must be paid as normal.\
 > \
 > If a combat card used for a strike is cancelled, the minion who
 > played it must choose a strike which may come from another strike